nodejs/node-addon-api/doc/typed_array.md

 size_t ByteOffset() const;
 ```

-Returns the offset into the `ArrayBuffer` where the array starts, in bytes.
+Returns the offset into the `Napi::ArrayBuffer` where the array starts, in bytes.

 ### ByteLength